Mic92/nsattach/README.md

-# Fork of nsenter from util-linux with pseudo tty support
+# Fork of nsenter with pseudo tty support

 ## Build